Roger Aston: England

-At the Union of the Crowns following the death of Queen Elizabeth, Aston went to York to Thomas Cecil, Lord Burghley on 4 April 1603 and told him that King James would stay at the King's Manor for Easter on his journey to London.
+At the Union of the Crowns following the death of Queen Elizabeth, Roger Aston brought money from London to King James at Berwick-upon-Tweed.
+Aston then went to York to Thomas Cecil, Lord Burghley on 4 April 1603 and told him that King James would stay at the King's Manor for Easter on his journey to London.
 Aston was knighted on the way south at Grimston Park.

 In October 1603 the king transferred Aston's Scottish pension of 500 merks to Archibald Douglas of Whittingehame.
-In November 1603 Aston and a Scottish courtier brought the new of the trial of the Earl of Cobham to the king.
+In November 1603, Aston and a Scottish courtier brought the new of the trial of the Earl of Cobham to the king.

 King James made fun of Aston as a man from Cheshire.
 In July 1605 James sent his unpublished manuscript Historie of the Churche to the Earl of Salisbury.
 James had composed the work at Dalkeith Palace in the 1580s.
 This manuscript however had been written by Patrick Young following a copy made by John Geddie.
 James apologised that the language had been corrupted first by the version of Scots used by Geddie, and then by Young's attempts to convert the text into English spelling.
 He joked that the result was like the Welsh spoken by Aston, who was from Cheshire.

 As Master of the Wardrobe, in 1608 Aston was involved in upholstering the seating and the Lord Chancellor's woolsack in the Houses of Parliament.
 Aston was keeper of the little park at Eltham Palace in 1610 and built four bridges for the convenience of King James.

 He was a Member of Parliament for Cheshire in the Blessed Parliament from 1604 to 1611.

 King James, by writ under the privy seal, in the 9th year of his reign (1611 or 1612), granted to Sir Roger's coat-armour, an augmentation out of the two national badges of England and Scotland: the rose of England, and the thistle of Scotland impaled, in a canton or, in regard of the marriage of Sir Roger with Mary Stewart, a lady in waiting to Anne of Denmark, and daughter of Andrew Stewart, Master of Ochiltree, (who died during the life of his father Andrew Stewart, 2nd Lord Ochiltree).

 Godfrey Goodman wrote that he knew Aston and found him "a very honest, plain-dealing man, no dissembler, neither did he any ill office to any man".